-- By letter of support dated 24 August 2020 received from the Ministry of Finance (MOF), the Parent Company was informed that the Ministry will ensure that financial support is provided to meet its operating and capital expenditures.
-The MOF further confirmed this in the post balance sheet period by its commitment and disbursement of GORTT funding to support the Parent Company in its expenditure as described below. - The Parent Company's continued receipt of funds under the Public Sector Investment Programme (PSIP) in respect of ongoing initiatives and projects of \$29.3m in 2019 and a further budgeted allocation of \$16m in 2020 towards the construction of an agro-processing and light industrial park in Moruga. - The Group's continuing ability to consistently and adequately meet its liabilities as they fall due.
+- eTecK's continued receipt of funds under the Public Sector Investment Programme (PSIP) in respect of ongoing initiatives and projects of \$15.5m in 2021 and a further budgeted allocation of \$10.6 in 2022. - eTecK's continuing ability to consistently and adequately meet its liabilities as they fall due.